-• Upgrade Town Pool site amenities and baby pool
+Upgrade Town Pool site amenities and baby pool

-Short term - 2020 - 2025 Mid term - 2026-2030 Long term - 2031-2035 2036 + Strategy Continued operation of the Town Pool in its current location for the upcoming fifteen years, with refreshed amenities and expanded baby pool/splash pad feature, while simultaneously completing a feasibility study as to whether the pool (around 2035) should be rebuilt in place or moved and expanded in a new location Ensure that ADA accessible route to pool is in compliance (ADA Standards for Accessible Design, Chapter 4: Accessible Routes (smooth transition from parking asphalt to concrete path) Dechlorinate pool water before allowing water to enter drainage ditch Paint mural on west facade of pool house, similar to those on King Street Add new deck furniture in the surrounding grassy areas within fence (Adirondack chairs, picnic tables with umbrellas, etc.) Add shade within fenced area - plant trees or add shade umbrellas - do not obstruct scenic views to Signal Knob with tree plantings Initiate feasibility/RFP for renovation of baby pool area to incorporate splash pad/ sprayground, or beach access to main pool, upgrade deck area, pool filters, and other features Redesign and install new baby pool in general location of current baby pool; ensure that pool filtration and aeration system is up to current standards; consider "beach entry," where the slope from deck to the water is a gently sloping transition and/or splash pad incorporated within redesign Repair/replace furnishings, as needed Initiate feasibility study for Aquatic Center Resurface pool deck if needed Resurface 2007) Install new fencing around pool perimeter Evaluate condition of shade structures and pool furniture; replace if needed If Aquatic Center is found to be feasible, initiate design phase If Aquatic Center developed elsewhere, and outdoor pool not retained, existing pool site should be reevaluated for use based on demographics and needs (new uses could range from park plaza with formal food truck parking or concession stand, public art, gathering space, new park shelter, etc.) that take advantage the amazing views and site characteristics of this location
+Short term - 2020 - 2025 Mid term - 2026-2030 Long term - 2031- 2035 2036 + Continued operation of the Town Pool in its current location for the upcoming fifteen years, with refreshed amenities and expanded baby pool/splash pad feature, while simultaneously completing a feasibility study as to whether the pool (around 2035) should be rebuilt in place or moved and expanded in a new location Ensure that ADA accessible route to pool is in compliance (ADA Standards for Accessible Design, Chapter 4: Accessible Routes (smooth transition from parking asphalt to concrete path) Dechlorinate pool water before allowing water to enter drainage ditch Paint mural on west facade of pool house, similar to those on King Street Add new deck furniture in the surrounding grassy areas within fence (Adirondack chairs, picnic tables with umbrellas, etc.) Add shade within fenced area - plant trees or add shade umbrellas - do not obstruct scenic views to Signal Knob with tree plantings Initiate feasibility/RFP for renovation of baby pool area to incorporate splash pad/sprayground, or beach access to main pool, upgrade deck area, pool filters, and other features Redesign and install new baby pool in general location of current baby pool; ensure that pool filtration and aeration system is up to current standards; consider "beach entry," where the slope from deck to the water is a gently sloping transition and/or splash pad incorporated within redesign Repair/replace furnishings, as needed Initiate feasibility study for Aquatic Center Resurface pool deck if needed Resurface pool and fix tiles (last resurfaced around 2007) Install new fencing around pool perimeter to be feasible, initiate If Aquatic Center developed elsewhere, and outdoor pool not retained, existing pool site should be reevaluated for use based on demographics and needs (new uses could range from park plaza with formal food truck parking or concession stand, public art, gathering space, new park shelter, etc.) that take advantage the amazing views and site characteristics of this location